The benefits of psychotherapy are many and varied.

 What makes something traumatic isn’t the event itself – it’s your reaction to the event.
 This, in turn, can be affected by a host of factors like environment, temperament, personal experiences, and more.
 Likewise, how best to deal with trauma can vary greatly from person to person.

-At RIVIA Medical, we offer a wide variety of therapeutic options to help you heal from trauma.
+At Rivia Mind, we offer a wide variety of therapeutic options to help you heal from trauma.
 What type of therapy or treatment is right for you will depend on your unique situation.
 Our therapists work with each of our patients to determine the therapy mix that will work best for them.